What happens next? Day by day after the death of the Queen

 Here is a day-by-day account of what will happen next, leading up to and including the Queen’s funeral on September 19.

-Lying in state continues and a rehearsal is likely to take place for the state funeral procession.
+A rehearsal is due to take place for the state funeral procession.

+King’s Counsel take part in wreath laying after the death of the Queen.
+Senior barristers, now known as KCs instead of QCs after the proclamation of the King, have been invited to dress in robes and court mourning attire, and gather outside the Old Bailey before walking to Gray’s Inn Chapel for the ceremony.

+The Princess Royal, accompanied by her husband Sir Tim Laurence, will visit Glasgow City Chambers to meet representatives of organisations of which the Queen was patron.

 The King and Queen Consort are expected to travel to Wales while lying in state continues.